 1. INTRODUCTION

 This paper analyzes the energy flow through a project, measured as energy return on energy invested (EROI) and compares that metric to standard financial metrics of internal rate of return (IRR) and levelized cost of electricity (LCOE).
-There exists a tremendous amount of literature and research investigating the links between energy resources and technology with economic growth and returns [1-5].Discuss “oddities” between monetary and energy ROI or IRR analyses
+There exists a tremendous amount of literature and research investigating the links between energy resources and technology with economic growth and returns [1-5].

-Discounting the future - Energy analyses don’t discount but monetary does (inflation, interest rate)
+Estimates of the energy returns from a project may differ greatly from the projected financial returns for the same project.
+The practice of discounting future costs and revenues in the financial analysis of a project to account for opportunity costs and inflation may account for some differences between a financial analysis and an EROI calculation.
+Yet, the omission of certain key activities from traditional LCA may explain much of the remaining gap, as discussed in this paper.

 1.1 Analysis Goal

 The goal of the present analysis is to use a wind turbine as an energy generating technology to compare engineering systems calculations of EROI to financial and economic calculations of IRR and LCOE.
-Many of the graphical results are thus presented with one axis labeled using an energy and the other axis
+Many of the graphical results are thus presented with one axis labeled using a measure of energy and the other axis using a measure of monetary costs.

-By using traditional process life cycle analyses (LCAs) as a starting point, additional business units of a wind farm developer and operator are included in a step-by-step manner to track how EROI will change with the incorporation of each unit.
-In order to perform this comparison, the average energy intensity (Btu/$ or kWh/$) of the economy is used to convert monetary expenditures into an equivalent quantity of energy.
-This conceptual approach has been used in the past as part of more economy-wide input-output (I/O) LCAs to understand the embodied energy of different sectors of the economy [3, 4].
-Part of the value of the present work is the explanation of how different parts of a total business (e.g. wind farm developer) can be understood to impact EROI in the context of different levels of system boundaries for LCA.
+By using traditional process life cycle analyses (LCAs) as a starting point, additional business units and corresponding monetary expenditures of a wind farm developer and operator are included in a step-by-step manner to track how EROI changes with the incorporation of each unit.
+In order to perform this comparison, the average energy intensity (Btu/$, or equivalent kWh/$) of the economy is used to convert monetary expenditures into an equivalent quantity of energy.
+This conceptual approach has been used in the past as part of more economy-wide input-output (I/O) LCAs to understand the embodied energy of the various sectors of the economy [3, 4].
+Part of the value of the present work is the explanation of how different parts of a total business (e.g. wind farm developer) can be understood to impact EROI in the context of different system boundaries for LCA.
 This explanation is provided by choosing a narrow system boundary at the beginning of the analysis, and then including more parts of the business until the system boundary is inclusive of the vast majority of economic and energetic costs for developing a wind farm project.
 Thus, a proper context is provided for understanding how to interpret EROI as a measure of economic viability for energy technologies and resources.

 Section 2.1 provides a background on previous LCA studies of EROI for wind turbines, and Section 2.2 describes a nominal LCA used as a starting basis for this work.
 Section 2.3 describes the use of average energy intensity for this methodology of this paper.
+The results are described in Section 3 by drawing comparisons between EROI and monetary indicators.

 2. Analysis DESCRIPTION AND Background Assumptions